Welcome to St Michael's Early Years Setting!

 Reception (Robins):

-• P.E Day - Our P.E day is Thursday For PE, we wear red shorts or jogging bottoms in cold weather, white t-shirts, plimsolls/trainers.
+• P.E Day - Our P.E day is Monday For PE, we wear red shorts or jogging bottoms in cold weather, house colour t-shirt, plimsolls/trainers.
 The children are to come to school in their PE kits but please make sure that any jewellery, including earrings, is left at home.

 • Outdoor learning – We go out in all weathers so please make sure your child has a pair of wellington boots left in school with their name on and bring a coat every day which is appropriate for the time of year.